OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 Portfolio Template".
 Click [here](../portfolio/Creating_Portfolio_Tasks.md) to find out exactly how to create a portfolio task.

 If you have already added a portfolio template, it will appear under Selected Portfolio Template.
 Follow the link to get to the preview.
 You now have the option of selecting a different content with the "Change Portfolio Template" button.

+!!! info

     In case a portfolio template has already been downloaded and edited it will no longer be possible to replace it.

 In the tab "Evaluation" you can preconfigure the display of points, status passed/failed and individual comments.
 In the fields "Note for all users" and